usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 **No prerequisites.** The commentary assumes, however:

 * You have run the acquisition, setup and test pipelines [described in the first lesson set](../acquire/acquire_101.md), or you are willing to pretend you have done so for our purposes here
-* You have some prior experience with either XML technologies, web publishing technologies, data modeling and data exchange, or (again) you are open to learning or at least thinking about it
+* *Either*, you have some prior experience with XML technologies, web publishing technologies, data modeling and Internet-based data interchange
+* *Or* (again) you are open to learning or at least thinking about it

 If you fall into neither of these categories – welcome, and congratulations on your perseverence at least.
 These pages are certainly available to be read and referenced even if you are not running any of the software: as part of the resource provided (the repository as a whole), they are open to anyone who finds them to be useful, including for specialized purposes.

-So you are also welcome to read what follows if this is your first look at XProc, or if you are not after the runtime, only the ideas, or if you have some other use in mind (such as perhaps testing an XProc engine?).

-If you fall into this category, however, you should also (one last time!) consider running some of the code after all.
-You might be surprised at how easy and not-so-scary it really is.

 ## Resources